-Declaring goods and paying any duty for UK business that trade with the EU in the event that the UK exits the EU without a deal.
+Declaring goods and paying any duty for UK businesses that trade with the EU in a no-deal Brexit.

-In the event that the UK exits the EU without a deal, from 11pm GMT on 29 March 2019, many UK businesses will need to apply the same processes to EU trade that apply when trading with the rest of the world.
+In a no-deal Brexit, many UK businesses will need to apply the same processes to EU trade that apply when trading with the rest of the world.

 Making a declaration